 - Dispute an unauthorized transfer.
 If you believe your servicer debited your account in error, it’s best to try to resolve the issue with your servicer first.
-But you also can send a letter to your bank to notify it of an unauthorized withdrawal from your account.
+But you also may want to send a letter to your bank to notify it of an unauthorized withdrawal from your account.

 It’s common for students to get private student loans with the help of a cosigner.
-But after you graduate, it might not make sense to have your cosigner listed on the account anymore.
+But after you graduate, it might not make sense to list your cosigner on the account anymore.